ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mother&#x27;s Influence.
+The late Thomas H. Benton, who was so
 long in public life and surrounded by temp
 tations, paid the following tribute to bis
 mother: &quot;My mother asked me never to use